-- Flash flooding and surface water run off - which has already happened several times since 2012. - Sudden or anticipated snow which make the roads unpassable - Prolonged or unusually severe bad weather for example heavy snow which could bring down communication and power lines and thus effectively isolate significant outlying areas. - Serious prolonged blocked in the High Street - Serious incident on the A30 - Agricultural or goods vehicle spillage in the village - Congestion on the A30/A38 and diversion route through the village - Gas pipe fracture and power line failure
+- Flash flooding and surface water run off- which has already happened several times since 2012. - Sudden or anticipated snow which makes the roads impassable. - Prolonged or unusually severe bad weather for example heavy snow which could bring down communication and power lines and thus effectively isolate significant outlying areas. - Serious prolonged blockage in the High Street. - Serious incident on the A30 (lorry tyre explosion happened in 2019). - Serious fire (there are several thatched properties in the village located Fore Street, High Street and The Green). - Pandemic (this is currently a prolonged incident, though the initial crisis has passed and we are currently living with a high alert level for covid 19). - Agricultural or goods vehicle spillage in the village. - Congestion on the A30/A38 and diversion route through the village. - Gas pipe fracture and power line failure.

 Risk Likelihood Impact Risk Score

+Pandemic 5 4 20

 Flash Flooding and Surface Water Run off 4 5 20

-Sudden or anticipated snow which make the roads unpassable 5 4 20
+Sudden or anticipated snow which make the roads impassable 5 4 20

 Prolonged and Unusual Severe Weather 3 4 12

 Serious Blockage in the High Street 3 4 12

 Gas pipe fracture and power line failure 3 4 12

+Major fire 4 3 12

 Agricultural spillage 2 5 10

 Congestion on A30/A38 3 3 9

 Gas pipe fracture/power line failure 2 4 8